Savings Plus Account Agreement

 “Primary Account holder” means the person we consider to be the main Account holder, including, with regard to Joint Accounts, the first person listed as an Account holder, per our records;

-“Sender” means a person who instructs a financial institution to send a transfer;
+“Sender” means a person who instructs a financial institution to send a transfer (including if applicable to fulfill a Request Money);

 “Statements” means the online monthly account statement accessible through Online Banking;